Co-dimension one stable blowup for the supercritical cubic wave equation: ODE Analysis

 for $t$ real.
 Now, a straightforward calculation shows that the polynomial

 has manifestly negative coefficients (note the shift in $n$ and $\ell$).
 This in turn proves that for $\ell\geq2$ and $n\geq3$ the estimate for $C_n(\ell,\la)$ holds on the imaginary line.
-Since $C_n(\ell,\la)=P_1(n,\ell,\la)/P_2(n,\ell,\la)$ is obviously polynomially bounded for $\la\in\Hb$, it remains to prove that it is analytic there.
+Since $C_n(\ell,\la)=P_1(n,\ell,\la)/P_2(n,\ell,\la)$ is obviously polynomially bounded for $\la\in\Hb$, so it remains to prove that it is analytic there.
 This follows from the fact that for fixed $n\geq3$ and $\ell\geq2$, all of the zeros of $P_2(n,\ell,\cdot)$ are contained in the (open) left complex half plane.
-This can be shown in various ways.
-As a canonical method one can use for example Wall's formulation of the Routh-Hurwitz criterion, see \cite{Wal45}.
+This can be shown in various ways, and as a canonical method we use Wall's formulation of the Routh-Hurwitz criterion, see Appendix \ref{App:Wall}.

 Now, having established estimates \eqref{Eq:Est_l>1}, we employ a simple inductive argument to conclude from \eqref{Eq:DeltaRec} that